neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 9. Select **Create**, authenticate if required, wait until new connection is created.
 Close the browser tab.

 10. Select **Refresh**.
-Make sure new connection is selected in the dropdown.
+Verify the new connection is selected in the drop-down.

 11. Select **Import** and wait for the message **Solution "Data Import" imported successfully** to appear.